MjukBiltvatt/go-filemaker/docs/index.md

 go-filemaker is a simple Go wrapper for the [FileMaker Data API](https://fmhelp.filemaker.com/docs/18/en/dataapi), inspired by the FileMaker PHP API.
+See the source code [here](https://github.com/jomla97/go-filemaker)].

 # Getting started